decentraland/documentation/content/creator/wearables-and-emotes/wearables/creating-wearables.md

 <img src="/images/wearables-and-emotes/creating-wearables/50_armature.png" width="600"/>

-If you use the .fbx model from the **[Wearables Reference Models](https://drive.google.com/drive/u/1/folders/12hOVgZsLriBuutoqGkIYEByJF8bA-rAU)** to create your wearables remember to ***Ignore Leaf Bones*** when importing the armature.
-Otherwise Blender will generate ***end bones*** that are not part of the base armature and after exporting to the world is not going to work as it should.
+Be sure that the armature imported has no any *end* or *neutral* bones, otherwise the wearable is not going to work after exporting to the builder.
+If you are importing an .fbx that has this issue you can toggle ***Ignore Leaf Bones*** when importing the armature.

 <img src="/images/wearables-and-emotes/creating-wearables/53_ignore_leaf_bones.png" width="600"/>